Demographics of Puerto Rico: Catholics

-The Roman Catholic Church has been historically the most dominant religion of the majority of Puerto Ricans, with Puerto Rico having the first dioceses in the Americas.
+The Catholic Church has been historically the most dominant religion of the majority of Puerto Ricans, with Puerto Rico having the first dioceses in the Americas.
 This religion was brought by Spanish colonists.
 The first dioceses in the Americas, including that of Puerto Rico, were authorized by Pope Julius II in 1511.
 One Pope, John Paul II, visited Puerto Rico in October 1984.
 All municipalities in Puerto Rico have at least one Catholic Church, most of which are located at the town center or "plaza".

 An Associated Press article in March 2014 stated that "more than 70 percent of whom identify themselves as Catholic" but provided no source for this information.
 (It may have been using the 2010 Pew Research Center data.)

 The CIA World Factbook however, reports that 85% of the population of Puerto Rico identifies as Roman Catholic, while 15% identify as Protestant and Other.
 Neither a date or a source for that information is provided and may not be recent.

 In November 2014, a Pew Research report, with the sub-title Widespread Change in a Historically Catholic Region, indicated that only 56% of Puerto Ricans were Catholic and that 33% were Protestant.
 This survey was completed between October 2013 and February 2014.